Engee documentation

 Main

-Nominal value of inductance.
-The inductance value must be greater than zero.
+The nominal value of the inductance.
+The value of the inductance must be greater than zero.

 The inductance error specified in the manufacturer’s data sheet.

-None - use nominal value - unit does not apply tolerance, uses nominal value of inductance.
+None — use nominal value — the unit does not apply errors, uses the nominal value of the inductance.

-Random tolerance - the block applies a random offset to the inductance value within the error.
-You can choose uniform distribution or Gaussian distribution to calculate the random number using the Tolerance distribution parameter.
+Random tolerance — The unit applies a random offset to the inductance value within the margin of error.
+You can choose a uniform distribution or a Gaussian distribution to calculate a random number using the Tolerance distribution parameter.

-Apply maximum tolerance value - the inductance is increased by the specified tolerance value.
+Apply maximum tolerance value — the inductance increases by the specified error value.

-Apply minimum tolerance value - the inductance is decreased by the specified error value.
+Apply minimum tolerance value — the inductance is reduced by the specified error value.

 • Uniform — uniform distribution.